kiba/Writings/fac/chp7_a_new_kingdom.md

 I got the name of the wolf family.
 I know the male head of the family as Viole Lupus, and his wife as Skyler Lupus.
 Easy names to remember.

-I found out that the settlers has a lot of general useful skills, so they're easy to adapt.
+I found out that the settlers have a lot of general useful skills, so they're easy to adapt.
 What is hard to do is learn a very foreign language so that we can communicate with each other.

 Anyway, I took Viole Lupus and taught him how to remote control drones and the new surrogate robotic platform.
 My eventual end goal is to have a factory manager.